-Click HERE to join the CEEC MOMENTUM Prayer Group on WhatsApp.
+Click HERE to join the CEEC.CHURCH MOMENTUM Prayer Group on WhatsApp.

 Bishop Daniel A.M.
 Ghansa oversees the Missionary Diocese of Ghana and Togo.
 He reports that the borders of the country have been closed.
 He also was able to share the GOOD NEWS that Bishop Ebenezer Ayisi’s wife delivered a nice baby girl on Wednesday.
 Congratulations to the Ayisi family on their new addition.